drnzdev/drnzdev/README.md

 - 🔭 Currently working on **distributed systems and microservices**.
 - 🌱 Exploring **Cloud Computing and event-driven architecture**.
 - 📌 Passionate about **code optimization, databases, and system design**.
-- 💬 Ask me about **Node.js, Express, Typescript, Javascript, databases, and back-end architecture**.
+- 💬 Ask me about **Node.js, Express, TypeScript, JavaScript, databases, and back-end architecture**.

 ---